Clinton airs grievances against friends, foes

 "If not for those decisions, everything would have been different," she said.
 "Comey himself later said that he was mildly nauseous at the idea that he influences the outcome of the election.
 Hearing that made me sick."

-Comey turned the entire election "update down" in late October.
+Comey turned the entire election "upside down" in late October.

 "Now voters were worried my presidency would be dogged by more investigations, maybe even impeachment," she concluded.